-- 1. Insert your ignition key into the ignition switch. - 2.
-Turn the ignition to the ON position, but do not crank or start the engine. - 3.
-If you crank or start the engine, you will have to start this test over.
+1. Turn the ignition switch to the ON position, but do not crank or start the engine.

-- 4. As soon as you turn your key to the ON position, you will see the MIL symbol come on as part of a normal bulb check. - 5.
+- 2. If you crank or start the engine, you will have to start this test over. - 3.
+As soon as you turn the ignition switch to the ON position, you will see the MIL symbol come on as part of a normal bulb check. - 4.
 Approximately 15 seconds later, one of two things will happen: - a.
 The MIL will flash for about 10 seconds and then return to being fully illuminated until you turn OFF the ignition or start the engine.
 This means that your vehicle's OBD II system is not ready and you should not proceed to the I/M station. - b.
 The MIL will not flash at all and will remain fully illuminated until you turn OFF the ignition or start the engine.
 This means that your vehicle's OBD II system is ready and you can proceed to the I/M station.